bradubv/mpa3/README.md

 13. Add the code from `claude.ai` to a file in `src/components/TransactionTracker.tsx`

-14. Modify your `src/app/page.tsx` to use the component
+14. Modify your `src/App.tsx` to use the component
 ```
-import TransactionTracker from '@/components/TransactionTracker'
+import TransactionTracker from './components/TransactionTracker'

-export default function Home() {
+function App() {
   return (
     <main className="min-h-screen p-4">
       <TransactionTracker />
     </main>
   )
 }

+export default App
 ```

 15. Run the development server with